lenakan123/workout01/data/data-dictionary.md

 opponent: the team that the team is opponents with

-x and y: refer to the court coordinates (measured in inches) where a shot occurred
+x and y: refer to the court coordinates (measured in inches) where a shot has occurred